Kimpton22/Tutorials-And-Guides/PyRAI2MD/Case Study 4: Machine Learned - Nonadiabatic Molecular Dynamics/Step-by-Step.md

 1. traj_analyzer.py - analyzer scripts developed my Jingbai (need to link to Jinbai's github)
 2. control files
 - 01-diagnosis
+  This will check for the completeness of the trajectories
 - 02-energy_conservation
+  This will check the energy conservation of the trajectories, we would be able to modify the maximum energy drift value
 - 03-data_extraction
+  This will extract the data from the trajectories into a json file
 - 04-state_populations
+  This will extract the state population data from the json file to create a state population map using the ``plot-2d-state-pop.py`` script
 - 05-parameter_tracking
+  This will extract the specific parameters you want to track for the specific trajectories that conserve energy.